qiskit-community/arraylias/CONTRIBUTING.md

 # Contributing

-First read the overall project contributing guidelines.
-These are all included in the qiskit documentation:
+The overall project contributing guidelines are included in the Qiskit documentation:

 https://qiskit.org/documentation/contributing_to_qiskit.html